mpi2/impc-data-api-workshop/README.md

    ```

 2.  **Install Jupyter Notebook**:
    You can find the installation instructions [here](https://jupyter.org/install#jupyter-notebook).
-If you are using a virtual environment, make sure you install Jyputer notebook inside the environment.
+If you are using a virtual environment, make sure you install Jupyter notebook inside the environment.

 4. **Clone the repository**: Open your terminal and run:
    ```bash